Author: Alberto Vidal Rodríguez

 In terms of usability, the design of the website is simple and easy to use.
 Perhaps a more direct way of accessing the custom playlist from the home screen would be interesting.

-Regarding accessibility for people with reduced vision, something common in the elderly group, it can be said that it is good, since the web page presents a design on a white background with letters in dark colors that allow there to be a great contrast and make reading easier.
-The size of the letter and the different buttons also seems adequate so that they can be seen without major complications.
-In this regard, it should be remembered that in some browsers such as Chrome using ctrl + and ctrl - you can change the size of the text in a certain way, easily zooming in or out of the content displayed on the screen.
+Regarding accessibility for people with reduced vision, something common in the group of older people, it can be said that it is good, since the web page presents a design on a white background with letters in dark colors that allow for a great contrast and make it easy to read.
+The size of the letter and of the different buttons also seems adequate so that they can be seen without major complications.
+In this regard, it should be remembered that in some browsers such as Chrome using ctrl + and ctrl – you can change the size of the text in a certain way, easily zooming in or out of the content displayed on the screen.

 Highlights